Middlesbrough Ironopolis F.C.

-They were based at the Paradise Ground.

 History

-The club was formed in 1889 by some members of Middlesbrough F.C., an amateur club at the time, who wanted the town of Middlesbrough to have a professional club.
-The team played its first ever non-competitive game against Gainsborough Trinity on 14 December 1889 at home.
-The match ended in a 1–1 draw.
+The club was formed in 1889 by some members of Middlesbrough F.C., an amateur club at the time, who wanted the town of Middlesbrough to have a professional club, as the original stayed amateur; however, once Ironopolis turned professional, Middlesbrough followed suit within a week.
+The team played its first ever game against Gainsborough Trinity on 14 December 1889 at home, having recruited a squad of professionals mostly from Scottish clubs, including four from Arthurlie, three from Dundee clubs Harp and Strathmore, and retaining some from Middlesbrough.
+The match ended in a 1–1 draw, T. Seymour scoring the new club's first goal, an equalizer just before the break.